josh0xA/rrgen/README.md

 </p>

 ## About Scylla
 Scylla is an OSINT tool developed in Python 3.6.
 Scylla lets users perform advanced searches on Instagram & Twitter accounts, websites/webservers, phone numbers, and names.
 Scylla also allows users to find all social media profiles (main platforms) assigned to a certain username.
 In continuation, Scylla has shodan support so you can search for devices all over the internet, it also has in-depth geolocation capabilities.
+Lastly, Scylla has a finance section which allows users to check if a credit/debit card number has been leaked/pasted in a breach and returns information on the cards IIN/BIN.
 This is the first version of the tool so please contact the developer if you want to help contribute and add more to Scylla.

 ## Installation
 1: ```git clone https://www.github.com/josh0xA/Scylla```<br/>